sifive/block-pio-sifive/README.md

 {{ registers.fields("IDATA") }}
 ```
 Note this template makes use of the `RegisterMap` function to display both the overall register map as well as decriptions of the fields
 of each register.
-For more information on RegisterMap, see [TODO -link](TODO).
+For more information on RegisterMap, see [Scribble Test Socket](https://github.com/sifive/scribble-testsocket-sifive).

 Second, copy the following text into the subsection `InstanceTable.jinja2`.
 ```